Small-molecule Medications with World-class Potential

-Inhibikase Therapeutics’ first product candidates were generated using our Re-engineering Approach with Metabolism Preserved (RAMP™) drug innovation engine use the same targeting strategy—blocking the activation of Abl (c-Abl) kinases—as the basis for small-molecule medications with best-in-class potential for two CNS indications and two autonomic nervous system indications:
+Inhibikase Therapeutics’ first product candidates were generated using our Re-engineering Approach with Metabolism Preserved (RAMP™) drug innovation engine use the same targeting strategy—blocking the activation of Abl (c-Abl) kinases—as the basis for small-molecule medications with potential for two CNS indications and two autonomic nervous system indications: